 Email archiving solutions typically integrate with all major email platforms.
 Some contain features like the Outlook plugin, which let users access the archive directly from Outlook, which saves time and allows them to use a familiar interface.

 The majority or archiving solutions now support add-ons for the retention of communication channels other than email.
 As our business habits and retention laws change, many organizations are now required to archive social media, mobile communications, website and files.
 Having a single repository that can house all this data offers incredible advantages and is more cost-effective than purchasing all these solutions separately.

 20. Just outsource the risk!

-We know you have a lot on your mind.
-We understand that managing email communications is just one on your long list of everyday tasks.
-The average employee spends 28% of the workweek reading and responding to email.
+In today’s information age, everyone has a lot on their mind.
+Managing email communications is just one on a long list of everyday tasks – the average employee spends 28% of the workweek reading and responding to email.
 That’s 13 hours a week.
-Email archiving is an automated process which works in the background and that can save you many hours of cleaning your inbox manually.
+Email archiving is an automated process that works in the background and saves hours of tedious email management.

 Jatheon is a global leader in enterprise information archiving with 15+ years of experience in providing on-premise, cloud and virtual archiving solutions to regulated industries.
 To learn more about our solutions, contact us or schedule a personal demo.